warlock-labs/noether/README.md

 ## Performance

-Noether is designed with performance in mind, leveraging Rust's zero-cost abstractions.
+Nœther is designed with performance in mind, leveraging Rust's zero-cost abstractions.
 The use of trait-based polymorphism allows for efficient, monomorphized code when used with concrete types.

 However, as with any abstract library, be aware that extensive use of dynamic dispatch (e.g., through trait objects) may